alterNERDtive/EDDiscovery-wiki/Using-key-packs.md

 * Ctrl+, : Address bottom left panel
 * Ctrl+. : Address bottom right panel
 * Ctrl+? : Address middle right panel
-* Then his one of the Pop up Ctrl+ keys to set the panel to that type (excepting types which cannot be placed in these panels).
+* Then press one of the Pop up Ctrl+ keys to set the panel to that type (excepting types which cannot be placed in these panels).
 So Ctrl+, Ctrl+o sets the bottom left panel to Commodities

 # F Keys
 * F1 : Help